 I'm an experienced gamer, and I know that sometimes the course of a great game never did run smoothly.
 I've already sat through the mess that has been the Final Fantasy XIV: A Realm Reborn launch and observed the debacle that has been Grand Theft Auto Online.

 But what astonished me is that some of the issues still in TS3 are years old!
 There's still the "Free Vacation" opportunity where adult household sims go but never return.
-Sometimes using the mirror to change your clothes or style can end up resetting your sim's age counter for you age bracket.
+Sometimes using the mirror to change your clothes or style can end up resetting your sim's age counter for your age bracket.
 Countless weird things, freezes, and sims simply getting stuck.
-And even unnecessary judgements by the game about your performer's custom costume causing you to no longer perform a show.
+And even unnecessary judgments by the game about your performer's custom costume causing you to no longer perform a show.

 You don't have to delve deep into the game's official forums to find outpourings of grief from players about how annoying, and in some cases game-breaking, these bugs and glitches can be.